YAOJaredz/card-game-designer/README.md

 ### Game manual:

+User can enter identifiers on the top of cards in the textbox and click `Play!` button to play the card.

+Game starts from the user.
+The game flow is: deal cards `->` draw cards `->` user play cards `->` next player.

 **Textbox:**

-User should enter identifiers on the top of cards here.
 Identifiers should be integers and separated by `,`.

 Input with letters, other symbols, or identifiers not in hands is considered as invalid input, so cards cannot be played.